samsuh/2026-journal/README.md

 Making a song based on youtube videos, seems to consist of a few steps, which I'm still piecing together:
 - Lay down something from inspiration or noodling.
 Capture some core essence of the song.
-- Fill out drums, chords, melody, and any other character.
+- Fill out drums, chords, melody, and any other character like bass.
 This will probably become a core portion of the song, maybe the chorus or something.
 - Build the other sections of the song around it; keeping it simple for now; intro, verse, chorus, outro at the start; fill out more later.

 ## 1/2/26